microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 - Selecting one of the poem options should trigger a click event that updates the selected poem option
 - The text generated by our AI model will be reflected in the poem viewer

 You will add observable properties in the ViewModel that manage:

 - If a poem is currently being generated, and
 - If there are currently photos loaded in the photo viewer, and
 - The text that should be displayed in the poem viewer.

 1. Open `MainViewModel.cs`
 1. Change `PhotosLoaded` from `true` to `false`
-1. Add the following ObservablePropertes:
+1. Add the following ObservableProperties:

 ```c#
 [ObservableProperty]